 How to choose a family dental insurance plan?

 Finding a family dental insurance plan for you depends on a variety of factors.
 Here are some items to consider when researching dental coverage options for your family:

-- What procedures will your family need over the next two to three years, including filings, crowns, implants or braces?
+What procedures will your family need over the next two to three years, including fillings, crowns, implants, or braces?

 There are three types of individual dental plans you can purchase: